ZLundqvist/Heimdall/README.md

 # Heimdall
-A tool to expedite system call logging of Docker containers using Sysdig
+A tool to expedite system call logging of Docker containers for machine-learning purposes using Sysdig